 Given the ‘just before’ requirement above, a difficulty arises in circumstances involving a discretionary trust as:

-- no beneficiary has any interest in the income or capital of the trust unless and until the trustee exercises discretion in their favour for a particular income year; and
+- No beneficiary has any interest in the income or capital of the trust unless and until the trustee exercises discretion in their favor for a particular income year; and

 For example, if the trustee of a discretionary trust disposes of a business or shares in a company carrying on a business on 5 August 2024 and exercises its discretion to distribute the income and/or capital of the trust on 30 June 2025, what is the situation ‘just before’ the relevant CGT event (i.e., 5 August 2024) for SBCGT purposes?

 Can the relevant requirements ‘just before’ the CGT event be satisfied on account of some retrospective deeming arrangement?
 If not, are the SBCGT concessions simply not available in these circumstances?

 ATO administrative treatment

 Although it would be preferable if the tax law was specifically amended in this regard, or at least the subject of a public ruling, the ATO’s position in this regard is outlined in NTLG Minutes as follows:

 “The opening words of section 152-70 are ‘An entity holds a direct small business participation percentage at the relevant time in an entity equal to the percentage worked out using this table.’
 Looking at item 3 of the table in relation to discretionary trusts if the trustee makes a distribution of income or capital during the income year in which that time occurs, then you take the percentage that is distributed in that year, and if the percentages are different, then you take the lowest percentage.

 (a) Is it correct that a discretionary trust that distributes say 30% of income and capital gains to an individual in the income year that the CGT event arises that individual will pass the relevant requirements noted above ‘just before the CGT event